-1.1.1 Background
+2.1 Background

 The origin of this package comes from the writing the book Signals and Systems for Dummies, published by Wiley in 2013.
 The original module for this book is named ssd.py.
-In scikit-dsp-comm this module is renamed to sigsys. py to better reflect the fact that signal processing and communications theory is founded in signals and systems, a traditional subject in electrical engineering curricula.
+In scikit-dsp-comm this module is renamed to sigsys.py to better reflect the fact that signal processing and communications theory is founded in signals and systems, a traditional subject in electrical engineering curricula.

-1.1.2 Package High Level Overview
+2.2 Package High Level Overview

 This package is a collection of functions and classes to support signal processing and communications theory teaching and research.
 The foundation for this package is scipy.signal.
-The code in particular currently requires Python >=3.5x.
+The code in particular currently runs under Python 2.7x and 3.6x.